Hayati Pro Ultra Plus 3 for £30. Buy Now.

 • Tobacco flavours – designed to mimic the taste of traditional tobacco.

-In a finished vape juice, these flavourings are carefully balanced with PG and VG to avoid tasting too weak or too strong.
-Reputable UK e-liquid brands avoid banned additives and follow TPD rules on ingredients and labelling, so adult vapers can see what they are using and choose flavour profiles that suit their preferences.
+In a finished vape juice, these flavourings are carefully balanced with PG and VG so the taste isn’t too weak or too strong.
+Reputable UK e-liquid brands avoid banned additives and follow TPD rules on ingredients and labelling, giving adult vapers clear information about what they’re using and helping them choose flavours that suit their routine.

 What Is Vape Juice Made Of?